sagemathinc/cocalc/notes/final_push.md

 Uncaught misc.defaults -- TypeError: property 'account_id' must be specified: (obj1={"project_id":"de12e703-05c9-4c8c-9ae0-75a9c0063a8a"}, obj2={"project_id":"__!!!!!!this is a required property!!!!!!__","account_id":"__!!!!!!this is a required property!!!!!!__"}) salvus.min.js:5

-- [ ] (0:30?) new release
-   - make sure to *re-fix* this on the vm: https://mail.google.com/mail/ca/u/0/#search/perkinson/13fbae2f160be196
-   - tmux conf for salvus user
-unbind C-b
-set -g prefix `

 - [ ] (1:30?) this was happening:
 Trace